IntrepidPursuits/sherpa/ios/ios_project_setup.md

 ## Troubleshooting
-- **Pushing to Github/putting up a PR doesn't trigger a new Jenkins build** Check that the webhooks on your repo are properly configured.
-Go to your repo settings and confirm that you can see the following under "Webhooks"
+- **Pushing to Github/putting up a PR doesn't trigger a new Jenkins build** Jenkins should handle adding and updating the necessary webhooks for your project automatically.
+To check that the webhooks on your repo are properly configured: Go to your repo settings and confirm that you can see the following under "Webhooks"
     - For pull requests
        ```
        https://ci.intrepid.io/ghprbhook/